gem5/gem5-resources/src/riscv-fs/riscv-ubuntu-22.04-24.04/BUILING.md

 ---
-title: Building the base x86-ubuntu image
+title: Building the base riscv-ubuntu image
 authors:
     - Harshil Patel
 ---

-This document provides instructions to create the "x86-ubuntu" image.
+This document provides instructions to create the "riscv-ubuntu" image.
 This image is a 22.04 Ubuntu image.

 ## Directory map